The Fine Line Between Shock and Unsubscribe – From Your Reader’s POV

 So…what makes a shocking newsletter TOO shocking for your audience?
 I’m no expert…so again, these I want to point out that these are all based on how I feel as a READER.

 - A completely unrelated topic to your business – Oh MAN does this one piss me off!!
 The email I received today is a fine example.
 If I had signed up for a website that was politically geared…then this newsletter would have simply been opened and archived…or simply ignored.
 It would have been expected to some extent.
 I imagine that, because of the title of the newsletter, the writer’s open rate was pretty good.
-I also imagine that, because of the political and completely unassociated topic of the email…so was her unsubscribe rate.
+I also imagine, because of the political and completely unassociated topic of the email…so was her unsubscribe rate.

 - No value to your reader – We give out our email addresses fairly sparingly…so to say it’s irritating when we get an email that gives us NOTHING in return for our time is an understatement.
 I don’t know about you guys…but I get AT LEAST 100 emails a day, of which maybe I will open 10-15.
 SO…if I open your email, I want something in return!
 I know it sounds selfish…but I gave you my email address, damn it!